bmw-software-engineering/trlc/docs/architecture.md

 We need to check if this `a` could possibly be null.
 It's kinda obvious, but we need to do it anyway.

-So we now want to get an SMT solver to figuire out if `|Potato.Kitten.a.valid|` is always true, in every possible instance of this record.
+So we now want to get an SMT solver to figure out if `|Potato.Kitten.a.valid|` is always true, in every possible instance of this record.